 Either way, make sure you’ve washed your orange before zesting, AND definitely zest it before squeezing the juice!

-This bread freezes great in bags or containers that are suitable for freezing – but I recommend freezing it without the glaze.
-Be sure to label your container with the name and use-by date – freeze for up to 3 months.
+Freezing tips: This bread freezes like a dream!
+Use freezer-safe bags or containers, but hold off on adding the glaze until after it’s thawed.
+Be sure to label your container with the name and a use-by date (it’ll keep in the freezer for up to 3 months).

 More festive cranberry recipes